 Each graduate student is typically assigned two TAs per academic year.
 Students eligible to TA for the upcoming semester will be sent a survey to indicate their assignment preferences for the term.
 We will try to accommodate as many preferences as possible.

-Decisions to accept or decline a TA should be made in conjunction with your supervisor.
-This is important because it may mean your supervisor will be required to cover the loss of TA funding using research grants.
 On occasion, we require more TAs than are eligible for a particular semester.
-If you are not eligible for a TA, but would like to volunteer for one, you may do so using an alternate internal form.
+If you are not eligible for a TA, but would like to volunteer for one, you may do so by reaching out to the Graduate Program Manager.

 Training & Resources